FAQS / More Information

 Telkom will ask you what speed line you want (the cost of the line rental varies with the speed of the line).
 Contact us if you are not sure what speed line you should get or click here to learn more about ADSL line speeds.
 The cost of your Telkom ADSL line rental increases with the speed of the line you select, so make sure you choose the right speed for your requirements.

-• Purchase an ADSL Modem/Router
+• Purchase an Modem/Router

 • Get Connected with ITNT ADSL